Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/1. System and hostbased attacks/Windows/Windows Vulnerabilities.md

 - The UACMe GitHub repository has more than 60 exploits that can be used to bypass UAC depending on the version of Windows running on the target.

 UAC on windows system
-- open CMD in windows: net users
+- open CMD in windows: `net users `
-- check members of the group: net localgroup administrators
+- check members of the group: `net localgroup administrators `

 Tool: https://github.com/hfiref0x/UACME
 In order to elevate privileges by bypassing UAC, you will need access to a user that is a member of the local administrators group

----

-1. Perform an Nmap scan on the target system to gather information about open ports and services.
+1. Perform an Nmap scan
 2. Try to access the web server on the target system by connecting to port 80.
 3. Start up the Metasploit Framework:
     - Search for the exploit targeting the Rejetto HTTP File Server (HFS).